davidsneighbour/kollitsch.dev/content/gohugo/youtube/index.md

 ---
 title: Youtube
-description: A shortcode to replace the internal youtube shortcode and add an unobtrusive, privacy conscious and unbloated custom element for YouTube videos using lite-youtube-embed.
+description: A GoHugo Shortcode to replace the internal youtube shortcode.
+Adding an unobtrusive, privacy-conscious and unbloated custom component for YouTube videos.
+summary: A GoHugo Shortcode to replace the internal youtube shortcode.
+Adding an unobtrusive, privacy-conscious and unbloated custom component for YouTube videos.
 date: 2023-09-17T18:23:07+07:00
 publishDate: 2022-08-03T21:21:58+07:00
-lastmod: 2024-09-09T11:07:15.833Z
+lastmod: 2024-11-22T15:02:10+07:00
-resources:
-  - src: header-card.png
 tags:
 - gohugo
 - component
 - shortcode
 - media
-summary: A responsive and very fast shortcode to add youtube videos to your Hugo website.
+- youtube
 aliases:
 - /components/hugo-youtube/
 - /gohugo/youtube/
 ---

-A responsive and very fast shortcode to add youtube videos to your Hugo website.
+A GoHugo Shortcode to replace the internal `{{</* youtube */>}}` shortcode and add an unobtrusive, privacy conscious and unbloated custom element for YouTube videos.
+It uses [paulirish/lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed).

 ## Usage

-This shortcode replaces the internal `youtube` shortcode and adds an unobtrusive, privacy conscious and unbloated custom element for YouTube videos.
-It uses [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed).
+As a shortcode this replaces the internal `youtube` shortcode.

 ```go-html-template
 {{</* youtube id="dQw4w9WgXcQ" */>}}